junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 Another challenge is that the Transformer is not a single monolithic block—it’s made up of many modularized layers (tokenization, positional encoding, self-attention, cross-attention, etc.).
 Unless you already have a solid background in deep learning and NLP, it’s hard to fully understand all the pieces in one go.
 You’ll often need additional resources, and repeated exposure, to get comfortable with it.

 While there are many great explanations of the mathematics and abstract concepts, I think the end-to-end **shape changes** are often missing.
 This blog post specifically aims to enhance the reader’s intuition about what the input actually looks like in real code, how it gets transformed step by step, and how it eventually becomes the “next token.”

-Hopefully this helps you form a more concrete understanding of the architecture and makes the code easier to implement.
+Hopefully this helps you form a more concrete understanding of the architecture and makes the code easier to implement :)

 ## 1. Commonly Used Parameters